berenicechisholm9/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are the most critical and should be completed first.
 By prioritizing your tasks in this way, you can ensure that you focus on the right things and don't waste time on things that are less important.
 2. Plan ahead: By planning ahead for your projects,you can avoid last-minute panic and stress.
 Create a plan for each project that includes deadlines, milestones,and tasks to complete.
 Then, stick to your plan and make adjustments as needed.
 Planning ahead will also help to keep you organized and on track.
 3. Stay organized: Keeping your workspace and code organized is crucial for efficiency and productivity.
 Use version control systems like Git to track your code, organize your files and directories, use code editors with functionality like auto-completion and debugging tools, as well as using well-structured code.
 These practices will make it easier for youto find and maintain yourcode, reducing the likelihood of errors and making it faster to develop new features.

+# 2024-02-19
+- Today's programming wisdom is:

+"Code is read more often than it's written.
+Strive for clarity and maintainability in your work, as the person who benefits most from clean, well-structured code might just be your future self—or a teammate who inherits your project."

+In essence, this quote emphasizes that while writing code may be the initial task, its readability and organization are critical for long-term success and efficient collaboration in software development.
+It encourages programmers to prioritize simplicity, documentation, and adherence to best practices.